Welcome to Saddleback College Instrumental Music Program! My name is Yorgos Kouritas!

 “Yorgos Kouritas…led a well-shaped and sprightly performance of the Ravel "Mother Goose" Suite.” - Washington Post

+“Next on tap was the most somber piece of the evening, Samuel Barber’s well-known “Adagio for Strings.”
+Performed, of course, by the string section (contrasting with the previous piece which didn’t use them), it was ably and sensitively conducted by Yorgos Kouritas who brought out the essential tragedy of this piece without waxing maudlin as is sometimes the case in other performances.
 In many respects, this was the evening’s toughest assignment.
 The “Adagio” is a wonderfully moving piece that’s been used at funerals and in films to the point where it risks becoming a cliché.
 But under Mr. Kouritas’ baton, it became a somber elegy for Everyman, with every delicate nuance performed by the orchestra with sensitivity and, paradoxically, great passion when required, particularly in the soaring high notes that occur just prior to the “Adagio’s” fade-away conclusion.” - Washington Times

-Born in Greece, he had violin lessons from an early age and went to study with the Russian pedagogue Rimma Sushanskaya in Birmingham Conservatoire, England.
-He has also studied the violin with Sherry Kloss , Piotr Milewski and Lynn Blakeslee and James Buswell.
+Born in Greece, he had violin lessons from an early age, and went to study in Birmingham Conservatoire (England) with Rimma Sushanskaya - an internationally known violin soloist and one of legendary David Oistrakh's students.
+He received his Master's in Violin Performance with Sherry Kloss - winner of international violin competitions and Jascha Heifetz's Assistant from 1980 till his death.
+He has also studied the violin with Piotr Milewski, Lynn Blakeslee, and James Buswell.
 At the age of 13, he became the youngest member of the Edinburgh International Youth Orchestra.
-He has served as concertmaster and member of many orchestras in the US and Europe.
+Has performed many violin recitals and has also served as concertmaster and member of many orchestras in the US and Europe.

 László Mező, Cello Instructor